cosmos/gaia/docs/hub-tutorials/live-upgrade-tutorial.md

    Note that the process will hang indefinitely (doesn't exit to avoid restart loops).
 So, you must manually kill the process and replace it with a new binary.
 Do so now with `Ctrl+C` or `killall gaiad`.

-   In `gaia/app/app.go`, after `upgrade.Keeper` is initialized and set in the app, set the the corresponding upgrade `Handler` with the correct `<plan-name>`:
+   In `gaia/app/app.go`, after `upgrade.Keeper` is initialized and set in the app, set the corresponding upgrade `Handler` with the correct `<plan-name>`:

    ```go